Shadowy, timely exhibit pops up in Beacon

 The show ends on a hopeful note with Luisa Rabbia’s Toward.
 The blue lumps spread to the furthest reaches of the tallest wall suggest barnacles.
 But, upon closer inspection, they are blue porcelain heads, staring downward, modeled after photographs from Yann Arthus-Bertrand’s book, Six Billion Others.

 “It’s hard not to love this piece,” says Dixon.
 “And it’s hard not to love humanity when you stand under it.”Did you find this article useful or informative?
-Please consider a donation to support our nonprofit journalism.
+Please consider a contribution to support our nonprofit journalism.
 Our annual appeal has begun!
 All gifts of up to $1,000 through Dec.
 31 will be matched TWICE!
 Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.